 His achievements during his tenure with the Promise Neighborhood included instituting a 1:1 learning environment, which received recognition from President Obama and Secretary Arne Duncan at the White House; the implementation of a new teacher evaluation system; and three new curricula aligned to the new national standards.
 He also redesigned the school’s talent acquisition and management systems, with focus on providing positive feedback to encourage growth.

 Dr. Rudolph has held the position as principal in a traditional high and middle school, a kindergarten through 8th grade elementary school, a charter school, countywide arts magnet, Title 1 and a Bill and Melinda Gates funded “small” themed (STEM) high school.
 In each of his positions he has led dramatic turnarounds, including leading a high school to consecutive national rankings (134).

-Ayindé and his wife have three kids, two twin girls, who are in high school and a son who will be entering preschool in another year.
-His children have been his inspiration and motivate him to develop learning environments that he would be proud to engage or immerse them into.
-This past January (2015) Ayindé climbed to the summit of Mt.
-Kilimanjaro, Tanzania to conclude his quest to raise approximately $10,000 for cancer research.
-He is an avid reader, a budding triathlete, and enjoys walking and running with his family’s dog.
+Dr. Rudolph has three kids, twin girls, who are in high school, and a son entering elementary school.
+His children have been his inspiration and motivate him to develop learning environments that he would be proud to engage and immerse them into.